expo/expo/packages/expo-updates/README.md

  }
 ```

+## Embedded Assets

+In certain situations, assets that are `require`d by your JavaScript are embedded into your application binary by Xcode/Android Studio.
+This allows these assets to load when the packager server running locally on your machine is not available.

+Debug builds of Android apps do not, by default, have any assets bundled into the APK; they are always loaded at runtime from the Metro packager.

+Debug builds of iOS apps built for the iOS simulator also do not have assets bundled into the app.
+They are loaded at runtime from Metro.
+Debug builds of iOS apps built for a real device **do** have assets bundled into the app binary, so they can be loaded from disk if they cannot be loaded from the packager at runtime.

+Release builds of both iOS and Android apps include a full embedded update, including manifest, JavaScript bundle, and all `require`d assets.
+This is critical to ensure that your app can load for all users immediately upon installation, without needing to talk to a server first.

+Note that when you make a release build, the update that will run on first launch is the update whose manifest and bundle are embedded in the binary at build time -- i.e. your most recently exported/published update. **This is different behavior from plain React Native projects**, which create a new bundle on-demand each time you make a release build.
+This means that if you make a change to your JavaScript app, you need to export/publish a new update in order to see that change in a release build.
+In future versions of `expo-updates` we hope to support on-demand updates created at build-time.

 ### Embed an initial update

-Before building an update-enabled release build of your app, you need to create an initial update to embed into the app binary.
-This is critical to ensure that your app can load for all users immediately upon installation, without needing to talk to a server first.
+Before building an `expo-update`-enabled release build of your app, you need to create an initial update to embed into the app binary.

 If you're not using Expo CLI, you need to create a manifest and bundle for this initial update.
 The files should be named `app.manifest` and `app.bundle`.
 (See the documentation on [Updating your App](https://docs/expo.io/versions/latest/bare/updating-your-app/) for the format of the manifest.)
 To embed them into your Android project, place a copy in the `android/app/src/main/assets` folder.
 To embed them into your iOS app, place them in the `ios/<your-project-name>` folder (or any subfolder) and add them to your Xcode project in the Xcode GUI.